-Slow Down, Embrace The Blues, Be Human [Interview with Walter Cabal]
+Slow Down, Embrace The Blues, Be Human: An Interview with Walter Cabal

 Today we're thrilled to introduce Walter of Cabal Crafted, who will be joining us with a weekly column on the blog for January's Embrace The Blues initiative.
 With a background in philosophy and self-taught in product design, Walter shares some really great insight on how the two intersect and continue to guide his mentality and work.
 The four-part series "Conversations with Creatives on Re-developing a Vision Through Melancholy" will kick off next Tuesday morning; join Walter as he interviews a different contributor from our upcoming Blues Issue each week, helping build a dialogue around The Blues, and exploring the depth of the concept.